senchalabs/CmdPackages/README.md

 In order to build the packages and apps in this workspace, either copy a version of the ext and/or touch framework to the standard path, or modify the `ext.dir` and or `touch.dir` properties in `.sencha/workspace/sencha.cfg` to point to a location of your choosing.

+If you are using Windows, you can run:

+    cd CmdPackages
+    mklink /D ext C:\Code\ext-5.0.1

+You will need to run this as Administrator.